Raúl Labrador

 Raúl Rafael Labrador (born December 8, 1967) is an American lawyer and politician who has served as the 33rd attorney general of Idaho since 2023.
-A member of the Republican Party, he was the U.S. representative for from 2011 to 2019 and chaired the Idaho Republican Party from 2019 to 2020.
-Prior to this, Labrador represented the 14B district in the Idaho House of Representatives from 2006 to 2010.
+Previously, he was the U.S. representative for from 2011 to 2019, and a member of the Idaho House of Representatives from 2006 to 2010.
+He is a member of the Republican Party, chairing the Idaho Republican Party from 2019 to 2020.

-Labrador first entered Congress in the 2010, winning the Republican primary with the support of Tea Party activists, and defeating Democratic incumbent Walt Minnick in the general election.
-In 2014, Labrador mounted an unsuccessful challenge to Kevin McCarthy for the position of House Majority leader, where he positioned himself as a conservative alternative.
-In 2015, Labrador became one of the nine inaugural members of the House Freedom Caucus, a right-wing congressional caucus.
+Labrador was first elected to Congress in 2010, winning the Republican primary with the support of Tea Party activists and defeating Democratic incumbent Walt Minnick in the general election.
+In 2014, he mounted an unsuccessful challenge to Kevin McCarthy for the position of House Majority Leader, running as a more conservative alternative.
+In 2015, Labrador became one of the nine inaugural members of the House Freedom Caucus.

-Labrador sought his party's nomination for governor in the 2018 election, opting not to seek another term in Congress to focus on his campaign; he finished second in the Republican primary to Lieutenant Governor Brad Little, who went on to win the election.
-Labrador sought the nomination for the state attorney general in the 2022 election, defeating longtime incumbent Lawrence Wasden for the Republican nomination and Democratic nominee Tom Arkoosh in the general election.
+Labrador ran for governor of Idaho in 2018, finishing second in the Republican primary to Lieutenant Governor Brad Little.
+He later chaired the Idaho Republican Party from 2019 to 2020.
+In 2022, he was elected attorney general after defeating longtime incumbent Lawrence Wasden in the Republican primary.